Christine A. Merdon, PE, CCM

 As the Acting Architect of the Capitol/Chief Operating Officer, Ms. Christine Merdon is responsible for facilities maintenance and operation of the historic U.S. Capitol Building, the care and improvement of more than 570 acres of grounds and the operation and maintenance of 18.4 million square feet of buildings including: the House and Senate Congressional Office Buildings, the Capitol Visitor Center, the Library of Congress Buildings, the U.S. Supreme Court Building, the Thurgood Marshall Federal Judiciary Building and other facilities.
 She is responsible for the care of all works of art in the Capitol under the direction of the Joint Committee on the Library and is responsible for the maintenance and restoration of murals, outdoor sculpture and other architectural elements throughout the Capitol complex.
 She also serves as Acting Director of the U.S. Botanic Garden and the National Garden.

 The Acting Architect of the Capitol is a member of the Capitol Police Board and the Congressional Accessibility Services Board, as well as an ex officio member of the United States Capitol Preservation Commission.
-Additionally, the Architect of the Capitol is a member of the District of Columbia Zoning Commission, the President's Advisory Council on Historic Preservation, the National Capital Memorial Commission, the Art Advisory Committee to the Washington Metropolitan Area Transit Authority and the National Institute for Conservation of Cultural Property.
+Additionally, the Architect of the Capitol is a member of the District of Columbia Zoning Commission, the President's Advisory Council on Historic Preservation, the National Capital Memorial Commission, the Art Advisory Committee to the Washington Metropolitan Area Transit Authority and the American Institute for Conservation of Historic & Artistic Works.

-Before joining the AOC as Deputy Architect of the Capitol/Chief Operating Officer in 2010, Ms. Merdon worked in the private industry, starting as a project manager and ascending to the role of Senior Vice President of Program and Construction Management.
-Her responsibilities included operations and business development for program and construction management contracts in Washington, D.C.; Chicago, Illinois; and Los Angeles, California.
-She has been responsible for the successful program and construction management of more than $11 billion in major construction projects and programs including: Washington Nationals Major League Baseball Stadium, O'Hare Airport Modernization Program, Los Angeles Unified School District, Martin Luther King, Jr. National Memorial, Smithsonian Institution’s National Museum for African American History, and Abraham Lincoln and Thomas Jefferson Memorial Renovations.
+Before joining the AOC as Deputy Architect of the Capitol/Chief Operating Officer in 2010, Ms. Merdon worked in private industry, starting as a project manager and ascending to the role of Senior Vice President of Program and Construction Management with McKissack & McKissack.
+Her responsibilities included projects in Washington, D.C.; Chicago, Illinois; and Los Angeles, California.
+She has been responsible for the successful program and construction management of more than $15 billion in major construction projects and programs including: Washington Nationals Major League Baseball Stadium, O’Hare Airport Modernization Program, Los Angeles Unified School District, Martin Luther King, Jr. National Memorial, Smithsonian Institution’s National Museum of African American History and Culture, and Abraham Lincoln and Thomas Jefferson Memorial Renovations.

 Prior to her work in the private industry, Ms. Merdon was employed by the White House Military Office as a project manager responsible for managing classified design and construction projects at the White House, Camp David and other presidential support facilities.

 Throughout her career, Ms. Merdon has won many outstanding performance awards, as well as excellence awards for construction projects.
-She is a Registered Professional Engineer in the Commonwealth of Virginia.
-Ms. Merdon is the Chair of the Board of Visitors for the Department of Civil and Environmental Engineering at the University of Maryland.
+She is the proud recipient of the 2016 D.C.
+Professional Engineer of the Year award and an award-winning member of the American Society of Civil Engineers.
+She is also a member of the Society of Women Engineers, the Society of American Military Engineers, the former Chair of the Board of Visitors for the Department of Civil Engineering at the University of Maryland and the past president of the National Capital Region ACE High School Mentor Program.
+She also serves on the Board of Visitors for the Department of Civil and Environmental Engineering at the University of Maryland.